haotianlin/haotianlin.github.io/index.md

 I am a PhD student at [Department of Statistics](https://science.psu.edu/stat), The Pennsylvania State University.
 I am fortunate to be advised by Professor [Matthew Reimherr](https://mreimherr.github.io/).
 Prior to this, I received my Bachelor degree in Statistics from University of Science and Technology of China.

 My research interests are mainly forcing on functional/longitudinal data, statistical transfer learning and differential privacy with kernel methods.
-Currently, I'm working on accurately and adaptively estimating the discrepancy between different domains in transfer learning and multi-task learning.
+Currently, I'm working on leveraging kernel methods to address learning problems with different types of distribution shifts.